stb-tester/stb-tester/README.rst

     "IR Signal Database Utility".
     stbt supports the irNetBox models II and III.

+  samsung:<hostname>[:<port>]
+    Can be used to control Samsung Smart TVs using the same TCP network protocol that their mobile phone app uses.
+Tested against a Samsung UE32F5370 but will probably work with all recent Samsung Smart TVs.

   vr:<hostname>[:<port>]
     A "virtual remote" that communicates with the set-top box over TCP.
     Requires a virtual remote listener (which we haven't released yet) running